20 Fun Things to Do in Sarasota FL: Best Places to Visit

 12. Walk Along the Myakka Canopy Walkway

-There are many trails throughout the park for hikers, bikers, and explorers.
-Don’t miss Canopy Walkway, where you can observe the park from up to 74 feet high!
+There are many trails throughout the park for hikers, bikers, RV owners, and explorers.
+Don’t miss the star of the show, the Canopy Walkway, where you can observe the park from up to 74 feet high!

 13. Watch a Show at the Van Wezel Performing Arts Hall

 There are countless performances throughout the year going on at the Van Wezel Performing Arts Hall.
-From comedy to dance, music, and theater performances, you’re sure to find something that tickles your fancy.
+From live concerts, theater performances, and dance shows to family-friendly events, there is something for everyone here.

 14. Explore the Marie Shelby Botanical Gardens

 Check out some of the most beautiful tropical plants, flowers, and trees in the entire state of Florida at the Marie Shelby Botanical Gardens.
-You can roam around the gardens at your own pace, to smell the tropical flowers and play with the hundreds of butterflies who call this place home.
+You can roam around the gardens at your own pace, smell the tropical flowers, and play with the hundreds of butterflies that call this place home.

 There are two botanical garden sites: one in downtown Sarasota and another in historic Spanish Point.
 Both locations offer guided tours, exhibitions, and educational programs throughout the year.
 You can also learn about the rich history of the plants and architecture in the gardens while you enjoy a peaceful stroll in the beauty of nature.